Monembenjeddou/AssociationManagent/README.md

 - **Documentation**: Provide comprehensive documentation to aid in future development and maintenance.

 ## Design Approach
-To design an association management application effectively, follow these steps:
+To design an association management application effectively, we follow these steps:

 ### 1. Requirements Gathering
 - **Stakeholder Meetings**: Discuss with association members, office members, and potential users to understand their needs.